The Study Cafe (previously known as Study Buddies) will be returning in 2021/22. Check back here for updates and scheduling.

 - students seeking a sense of community while they work

-What will you get out of the Study Buddies Programme?
+What will you get out of the Study Cafe Programme?

 - it provides dedicated time for working on course work and assessment

 - it creates opportunities for planning and developing work

 - access to real-time consultation with an academic tutor to provide support